daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 > Note that you cannot use RStudio for this step because it will not be able to find the jupyter installation.
 R from terminal will since the correct PATH for jupyter is set when the terminal is launched.

-To see if you were successful, try running Jupyter Lab and seeing if you have working R kernel.
+To see if you were successful, try running Jupyter Lab and check if you have working R kernel.
 To launch the Jupyter Lab type the following in the terminal:

 ```
 jupyter lab